You may have heard that, without SEO, your business and marketing strategy is not going to survive the ever-growing, ever-competitive Web.

 Also, “SEO works best for businesses that have a longer sales lifecycle, as this opens the door to create content focused on moving customers further along the buyer’s lifecycle, and ranking in search engines when their customers search for that content.
 A company that sells packs of gum might see some return on their initial SEO efforts, but would likely see a much larger return by investing in other marketing initiatives.”

 Matt Boaman, search marketing manager at Godfrey, suggests that you use Google Adwords’ Keyword Planner to make a first informed decision.
-“If people are not actively searching for various keywords on a monthly basis that describe your products or services, there is not a valuable enough audience to invest the time focused on an organic SEO approach.”
+“If people are not actively searching for various keywords on a monthly basis that describes your products or services, there is not a valuable enough audience to invest the time focused on an organic SEO approach.”

 “This doesn’t mean your website shouldn’t be optimized using best SEO practices,” Boaman warns, but simply you don’t need a long-term investment on monthly campaigns to get sales and conversions.

-Adam White, founder of SEOJet, shares: “There have been a couple of times when I had to tell a client it just didn’t make sense.
+Adam White, the founder of SEOJet, shares: “There have been a couple of times when I had to tell a client it just didn’t make sense.
 The first was a musician trying to promote his new album.
 He would get so much more bang for his buck doing Youtube ads or FB ads than trying to rank for some generic music keyword.
 The other was a similar type of experience, it was the release of an independent film.
 Because they needed traffic before the release of the movie, SEO wasn’t a good option for them.
 Anytime you need results on a time crunch spending your budget on paid ads is a smarter investment.”

 Michael Bates, organic search executive at WeAreBoutique.co.uk, says: “Rebranding and product launches are periods in which we find that PPC, earned coverage, and paid media really come into their own.
-These allow brands to engage with consumers ahead of time, and with a consistent message, so that when they go online, users are aware of the product and brand.
+These allow brands to engage with consumers ahead of time, and with a consistent message so that when they go online, users are aware of the product and brand.
 When they arrive on-site, we can ensure that on-site creative, branding, and messages are consistent with other touch-points, driving better user retention, and increased engagement.”

-Putting branding and paid media first is a winner for newly launched businesses, whereas SEO could be dangerous to implement right away, because it would lead to less visibility.
+Putting branding and paid media first is a winner for newly launched businesses, whereas SEO could be dangerous to implement right away because it would lead to less visibility.

 “Had the budget been weighted towards SEO, brand awareness and searches would be lower,” Bates says, “and you would struggle to rank against established incumbents on generic terms ahead of launch.
 After the initial launch, SEO can take a greater share of the budget and build upon the foundations laid through other channels, letting Google know your brand is now relevant within this market sector.
 Further coverage and generic rankings will become easier to obtain as a result.”